Here are some questions which are frequently asked by prospective students.

-Graduates of the IDE program in the past few years have gone on to Ph.D. programs at Berkeley, Yale, School of Forestry, and Georgia Tech, as well as Law School at Georgetown, research positions at IFPRI, the United Nations, the IMF, and the World Bank, and field research in India.
+Graduates of the IDE program in the past few years have gone on to Ph.D. programs at various programs, taken up research positions at IFPRI, the United Nations, the IMF, and the World Bank, J-PAL, IPA, EPoD or IDInsight.
+Some students went into Consulting or Banking.
 Some students, such as those from Singapore and Japan, have returned to their home countries to work for their sponsoring agencies.

 Applicants to the IDE program who have taken several economics courses or are economics majors, they have done some work in a developing country, or they have worked or interned at the World Bank, IMF, UN or other international agencies.

 Yes, many IDE students find employment on campus either as research assistants, teaching assistants, or in offices throughout the university.
-Students find their own jobs once they arrive on campus.
+You may consult our work opportunities page for more information.

 For most applicants we would expect three academic reference letters.
 For applicants that apply not immediately following the undergraduate education or for candidates whose applications have a major non-academic component, one of the referees may be a professional reference.

 We would be delighted to get to know you.
 There is no scheduled campus visit day but applicants who wish to visit New Haven should email firstname.lastname@example.org to schedule attending a class.